 At the Maturity Date, the sub-fund will be dissolved and liquidated.
-If, at the Maturity Date, exceptional market conditions (such as, but not limited to, disruptive market conditions or extremely volatile markets) do not enable the sale of the remaining assets of the portfolio at a price deemed to be in the best interests of the unitholders by the Investment Manager, the sub-fund Maturity Date may be extended up to 6 months.
-The sub-fund may hold ancillary liquid assets within the limits and conditions described in Book I, Appendix 1 - Eligible Assets, point 7.
+If, at the Maturity Date, exceptional market conditions (such as, but not limited to, disruptive market conditions or extremely volatile markets) do not enable the sale of the remaining assets of the portfolio at a price deemed to be in the best interests of the shareholders by the Investment Manager, the sub-fund Maturity Date may be extended up to 6 months.